GROUP BY Clause

 more general than SQL, also leads to simpler semantics than those of

-clause semantics are independent of the presence of
+SQL, since the GROUP BY clause semantics are independent of the presence of

-subsequent functions in HAVING
+subsequent functions in HAVING, ORDER BY, and SELECT.

 The following PartiQL query counts and averages the readings of each

 sensor.
-It also refers to the logs
+It also refers to the logs value from the previous example.
+The

-function is simply given the group variable and counts
+COLL_COUNT function is simply given the group variable and counts

 how many elements are in that collection.